DESIGNED TO PREPARE PERFORMANCE SPECIALISTS TO WORK ACROSS BOUNDARIES, IN THEATRE, MUSIC AND DANCE

 Tuition for additional work toward certification TBA

-Joan Melton, PhD, ADVS, is a pioneer in the integration of singing techniques and voice/movement training for the actor.
-A leading researcher in cross-disciplinary performance techniques, she is the author of three groundbreaking books, Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd ed., Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
-Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media and teaches on the new Musical Theatre program at the Manhattan School of Music, NYC.
-She has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and NZ, and currently heads research projects in the US and Australia. www.joanmelton.com
+Joan Melton, PhD, ADVS, is a pioneer in the integration of singing pedagogies and voice/movement training for the actor.
+A leading researcher in cross-disciplinary performance techniques, she is the author of three groundbreaking textbooks: Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd ed., Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
+Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media, and is an Associate Artist with New York Classical Theatre.
+She is an Emeritus Professor, California State University Fullerton, on faculty at the Manhattan School of Music, and has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and NZ.
+She currently heads research projects in the US and Australia. www.joanmelton.com

 Jennie Morton BSc (Hons) Osteopathy, MS Psychology, began her career as a ballet dancer before moving into musical theatre, film, and television.
-She is now an Osteopath specializing in the treatment of performing artists, and a performance coach for dancers, musicians, and professional voice users.
+She is now an Osteopath specializing in the treatment of performing artists, and a performance coach for dancers, instrumentalists, and professional voice users.
 She was on the creative team for the MSc Performing Arts Medicine at University College, London, where she is an Honorary Lecturer.
 She provides lectures and workshops internationally for performers, students, teachers, and medical professionals on healthy practice for performing artists, and is on the Board of Directors for the Performing Arts Medicine Association (PAMA).
-She is adjunct faculty at Chapman University, College of Performing Arts, and has clinics in West Hollywood and Burbank, CA. Jennie has published many articles on performing arts healthcare, and is author of The Authentic Performer: Wearing A Mask and the Effect On Health (Compton 2015). www.healthyperformers.com
+Jennie is adjunct faculty at Chapman University, College of Performing Arts, is the Wellness Professor at the Colburn School in LA, and treats performers from an office in West Hollywood.
+She has published numerous articles on performing arts healthcare and is author of The Authentic Performer: Wearing A Mask and the Effect On Health (Compton 2015). www.healthyperformers.com